SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-2-problems-for-champions-part-2/expression/expression.md

 ## Output Data

 The output data must be printed on the console.
-The output consists of one line – the output of the **calculated mathematical expression**.

-The output must be **rounded up to the second digit after the decimal point**.
+The output consists of one line: the **result** of the calculated mathematical expression, rounded up to the **second digit after the decimal point**.

 ## Constraints